 - Don't walk alone at night.
-Unless you're in a well-populated area that's full of people, take an Uber to get where you're going at night (even in the French Quarter).
+Unless you're in a well-populated area that's full of people, take an Uber to get where you're going at night.

 - Use the buddy system.
 Walk around with a friend (or two), especially at night.
 Despite this advice, I have to admit that I've wandered all over the city on my own (during the day) ... so find your own comfort zone.

 - Do not fall for con games.
 As you walk through the French Quarter, random dudes on street corners will try to engage you.
 Just keep walking.
-If someone says they bet they know where you got your shoes, don't stop.
+If someone says they bet they know where you got your shoes, or if someone tries to hand you something, don't stop.

 - Avoid wearing flashy jewelry.
 Don't make yourself a mark for petty crime.

 - Keep your wits about you!
 If you're drunk and stumbling through an empty street, you might as well have a target on your back.
 Have fun, but always be aware of your surroundings.